 From Hermeneutics to Homiletics

-Learning to Rightly Divide Scripture, from the Study to the Pulpit
+Learning to Rightly Interpret Scripture, from the Study to the Pulpit

 Before a man may ever stand behind a pulpit, he must learn to handle the Word of God well.
 This begins in his approach to reading and understanding the Bible on his own.
 He must understand where meaning is found in Scripture, and work diligently to understand the author's intention.
 Once he grasps the meaning, he must submit himself entirely to it.
 This becomes the rhythm of his life—seeking with all his mind to understand Scripture, and then placing himself under the full weight of its authority and bending his life into submission.
 This is a joyous submission, as through this process he learns to see and savor Christ.

 A man who develops these patterns in his time alone with the Lord may be asked to shepherd others.
 And then his understanding of Scripture becomes all the more important, as his handling of the text will be the only example of hermeneutics, or rules of interpretation, his listeners may ever receive.
 He must learn to communicate the intention of the biblical authors in such a way that he brings it to bear upon the lives of his listeners, applying it to them personally, in such a way that not only do their hearts long for Christ, but so does his.
 And most importantly, he must explain the Word of God in such a way that he need not be ashamed.

 This is a complicated and lengthy journey.
 We hope you'll find this guide useful.